Personalized Workout & Meal Plans

 How to do Negative Push-Ups:

-Our last pushing movement is dips, which trains your shoulders, triceps, and chest.
+Our last pushing movement is dips which should be in any great calisthenics arm workout.
+This exercise which trains your triceps, shoulders, and chest.
 While standard dips are tough, you can modify them by placing your feet out in front of you on the ground.

-For this move, you can use one chair or a bench, two chairs (one on each side of you), or parallette bars.
+For dips, you can use one chair or a bench, two chairs (one on each side of you), or parallette bars.
 Utilize whatever is available to you!

 How to do Dips With Feet on Ground: